gabrix73/YAMN-TOR_integration/README.md

 ## Project Overview

 We have developed an enhanced version of YAMN (Yet Another Mixmaster Network) with native Tor network integration.
-This project significantly improves the anonymity and security of the mixmaster remailer network by leveraging Tor's onion routing capabilities.
+This project significantly improves the anonymity and security of the yamn/mixmaster remailer network by leveraging Tor's onion routing capabilities.

 **Mission:** To create a more secure, anonymous, and censorship-resistant email remailer system by seamlessly integrating Tor network capabilities into the existing YAMN infrastructure.